SANE STANDARD is a set of requirements and characteristics that a product needs to fulfill to be certified SANE.

 ¹ Global Fashion Agenda and Boston Consulting Group (2018).
 Pulse of the Fashion Industry 2018.

 Certification processes are often unclear, expensive, and complicated.
 It can be discouraging for brands or production facilities to go through a certification process even for those already complying with all the requirements.
 For that reason, we put great effort into designing a certification process that would be comprehensible, fast, and inexpensive as possible.
 We believe that brands and manufacturers should not need to call upon certification experts in order to get a product certified by SANE.

 SANE will help and support applicants to prepare for the certification process.

 The steps to follow to get a product certified are as follows:

 Fill in our free ONLINE QUESTIONNAIRE to check if your product is eligible.
 Alternatively, contact SANE at info[at]sane-standard.com in case of doubt.

-The applicant shall send a CERTIFICATION REQUEST.
+Fill in the CERTIFICATION REQUEST.
 SANE will send you our list of authorized third-party certifiers.
 The auditors will propose an audit plan.

 Set up the audit with an authorized certifier.
 The audit can be on-site, virtual, or assessed by documentation depending on the product and facilities’ specificities.

 Following the COVID-19 crisis and the travel and meeting restrictions, we have introduced a fully secured 100% digital audit option to our certification process.

 For products made of material and produced in facilities that have already been audited or are certified by other approved standards, a simplified process may be sufficient.